 A primary research objective is to identify, evaluate and develop innovative visualisation and multimedia methodologies which harmoniously capitalise on our remarkable sensory systems, and in doing so significantly advance our interface to the digital domain.

-key areas of computer science (computer graphics, image processing, multimedia, HCI, algorithms), electronic engineering, physics and the humanities.
+My research into advanced visualisation and multimedia techniques is interdisciplinary, spanning key areas of computer science (computer graphics, image processing, multimedia, HCI, algorithms), electronic engineering, physics and the humanities.
 This work currently centres on autostereoscopic techniques including radial raster, volumetric and holographic approaches together with systems which support a greater degree of sensory immersion.

-recently given at the University of Auckland introducing basic aspects of the radial raster and early Russian glasses-free 3D cinema (29 minute video).
+Seminar I gave at the University of Auckland introducing basic aspects of the radial raster and early Russian glasses-free 3D cinema (29 minute video).

 SAMPLE PUBLICATIONS FOR DOWNLOAD

 This scanned copy is made available as it is out of copyright - the original book is extremely difficult to source.